 There are 32 NFL teams in the league and 21 of those teams have players who have at some point in time faced domestic assault or sexual assault charges.
 Kansas City Chiefs’ former running back, Larry Johnson, was arrested in October for choking his girlfriend.
 Miami Dolphins’ receiver Chad “Ochocinco” Johnson was arrested in August for headbutting his wife.
 In March, Bears receiver Brandon Marshall was accused of punching a woman in the face outside of a nightclub.

 The list is long.
 And something has to change.

 These high profile cases give the NFL the opportunity to do more.
 In July, the NFL established LifeLine — a program for players, coaches, team and staff in crisis.
 And Comissioner Roger Goodell started a “mental health initiative” for players, staff and coaches.
 But it remains unclear if these new programs have had impact.
 Under current rules, the NFL has the ability to fine or suspend any player facing charges that relate to domestic assault.
 Sign the Petition

-If the NFL wanted to tackle this issue, there is more than enough resources at their disposal.
-There are a host of organizations and campaigns working to create movement to end domestic violence and sexual assault, and No More is one of many organizations dedicated to this cause.
+If the NFL wanted to tackle this issue, they have more than enough resources at their disposal.
+There are a host of organizations and campaigns working to end domestic violence and sexual assaults, and No More is one of many organizations dedicated to this cause.
 Their website is full of information, public service announcements (PSA), and tool kits for those who are interested in taking action.
 You can visit them at http://nomore.org/.

 View a PSA by Christopher Meloni who played Elliott on Law and Order Special Victims Unit: